-Meanwhile, the Otodome Waterfall was just a few paces walk before the Shiraito Waterfall, and this was more of a narrower, more classic waterfall as it plunged into an oblong plunge pool that also exhibited some of that greenish blue color we saw at the larger waterfall.
-This particular waterfall was a little less accessible in that I don't think there was a walking path to get right down into the gorge and plunge pool, and it was really more of a warm-up to the Shiraito-no-taki act.
+Meanwhile, the Otodome Waterfall was just a few paces walk before the Shiraito Waterfall, and this was more of a narrower, classical waterfall as it plunged into an oblong pool that also exhibited some of that greenish blue color we saw at the larger waterfall.
+To Julie and I, this was really more of a warm-up to the Shiraito-no-taki act.

-The walk to get here from the bus stop (see directions below) took us roughly 20 minutes.
-It was pretty much all downhill on the way to the Shiraito Waterfall, but it was such a developed walkway that I'd hardly consider it a hike.
+As for the the walk to get here from the bus stop, it only took us roughly 20 minutes.
+The walk was pretty much all downhill on the way to the Shiraito Waterfall, but it was such a developed walkway that I'd hardly consider it a hike.

-It began with us trying to follow the signs leading the way to the falls.
-After a few minutes, it ultimately led us to a side street that was flanked on one side by series cafes and ice cream stands while the other side was a stream.
+So the walk began with us trying to follow the signs leading the way to the falls.
+After a few minutes, it ultimately led us to a side street that was flanked on one side by a series of cafes and ice cream stands while the other side was a stream.

 Beyond these shops, we crossed over once more through more shops and cafes where they were primarily facing in the opposite direction again (i.e. the same direction as the first set of shops).
 This was when the shops started to thin out as the walking path descended down some steps.
-Right before the path descended in earnest, we could see the Shiraito Waterfall in the distance.
+Right before the path descended in earnest, we could see the Shiraito Waterfall in the distance ahead of us.

-So given the nontrivial logistics we had to deal with, we'll try to break down how we managed to do it (keep in mind we were there in late May so the additional Summer routes weren't available).
+So given the nontrivial logistics we had to deal with, the time table below breaks down how we managed to do it (keep in mind we were there in late May so the additional Summer routes weren't available).

 Caught 9:40 bus at Kawaguchiko Station bound for Shin-Fuji Station